francescotili/photo-analyzer/README.md

 Basically, the script searches the Original DateTime of the file (normally the date/time where the image or video was taken) in the following ways:

+1. First it controls file container and file type.
+It will make conversions if needed (read below)
-1. First it checks EXIF metadata and searches for standard Date/Time metatag
+2. Then it checks EXIF metadata and searches for standard Date/Time metatag
 2. If standard EXIF metadata is not found, it tries to parse DateTime from filename
 3. If the name of the file is not parsable, then it looks for File Modification date and alternative EXIF tags.
 In this case, the user must choose which date/time to use or insert manually one.